Sriracha is a trendy hot sauce in America and other countries. It’s a go-to condiment that fits perfectly with almost anything.

 As long as it is unopened and the container looks perfect, you can assume it’s good up to a year past the date, or maybe a little longer.
 Spare a few minutes to check spoilage signs before using it.

-After opening, sriracha may stay fresh up to 6 to 9 months when kept at room temperature.
+After opening, your bottle of sriracha may stay fresh up to 6 to 9 months when kept at room temperature.
 It remains fresh much longer in the fridge.

 Hot sauce is a shelf-stable item and lasts for a considerable time.
 However, it also degrades with time before eventually going bad.
 Check our article to learn more about hot sauce shelf life.